 - March 2018 – NetEase Cloud music entered into a cross licensing agreement with AliMusic.
 These provide custom recommendations, which enable users to discover and share music.

 - October 2017 - Apple and GE partnered to deliver powerful industrial apps that were designed to bring predictive data and analytics from Predix, GE’s industrial Internet of Things (IoT) platform, to iPhone and iPad

 Major Players: Apple Inc., Amazon, Pandora, Spotify Ltd, Rdio Inc., Google, Microsoft Corp., Sound Cloud, Tune-In Radio, Rhapsody, My Space LLC, Saavn LLC, Samsung Music Hub, Grooveshark, Gaana.com, Aspiro, Last.fm, and Beats Electronics LLC, among others.

 Reasons To Purchase This Report

-- Growing smartphone and tablet penetration act as a driver to the Global Cloud Music Services market scenario
+- Growing smartphone and tablet penetration acts as a driver to the global cloud music services market

 - The regions that are expected to witness fastest growth during the forecast period are analyzed and estimated for growth